 Photo credit: Harini Kumar

 I am an Assistant Professor (tenure track) at the Marxe School of Public and International Affairs at Baruch College, City University of New York (CUNY).
-From 2021 - 2023, I was a postdoctoral research fellow at Harvard University.
-I received my Ph.D. in Political Science from Columbia University, where I specialized in methodology and comparative politics.
+My research develops advanced statistical methods for causal inference, with applications to racial discrimination, policing, gun policy, and voter behavior.
+Before joining Baruch, I was a Postdoctoral Research Fellow at Harvard University (2021–2023).
+I earned my Ph.D. in Political Science from Columbia University, specializing in political methodology and comparative politics.
+My work is published or forthcoming in leading journals, including The Annals of Applied Statistics, Political Analysis, International Statistical Review, and the Journal of Causal Inference.

 I am also an instructor for the Causal Inference course at the ICPSR summer program and I have taught a course on African politics at the City College of New York (CCNY).
 Before starting my Ph.D., I received an M.A. from the University of Chicago, a B.A. from DePauw University, and lived for two years in Uganda, where I served as a research assistant at Makerere University.
 I currently live in the Bronx, but was born and raised in Brooklyn, New York.